nandoabreu/mass-data-generator/README.md

 -->

 ## Run from command line
-From the project's root directory, run the following command and follow instructions:
+From the project's root directory, run the following command and follow instructions to
+**generate any number of registries and save them to a csv file**:

     python -m datagenerator